ahmedali221/Marmooq/IOS_BUILD_INSTRUCTIONS.md

 ## 🆘 **If Still Not Working on iPhone:**

-1. Check iOS console logs for specific errors
+1. Check iOS console logs for specific errors:
+   - Look for `[ERROR] Cart creation failed:`
+   - Look for `[DEBUG] Retrying cart creation without customer access token...`
-2. Verify Info.plist has all three domains:
+2. Verify Info.plist has `NSAllowsArbitraryLoads=true`
-   - localhost
-   - myshopify.com
-   - shopify.com
-   - **offeraatkw.com** ← NEW
 3. Try on iPhone Safari browser first (not app) to verify Shopify store works
 4. Check Shopify admin → Settings → Checkout for any region restrictions
+5. If cart creation fails:
+   - Check logs for exact Shopify error message
+   - Verify customer access token is valid
+   - Check that line items have valid merchandise IDs

 ---